Italy to begin naval exercises off Libya

 “Obviously the presence of ships at sea also means security, deterrence and dissuasion,” he said.
 “But that’s normal, it’s like police patrolling the streets.”

-Italy, whose southern islands are only around 300 kilometers from the Libyan coast, has led calls for a global diplomatic push to stabilize Libya, where two rival governments are fighting for control and where Islamist militants have gained a growing foothold.
+Italy, whose southern islands are only around 300 kilometres from the Libyan coast, has led calls for a global diplomatic push to stabilise Libya, where two rival governments are fighting for control and where Islamist militants have gained a growing foothold.

 It has also offered help in training a regular Libyan army but has ruled out any peacekeeping mission for the moment.